 After you leave Travers, the last 20 mins of the drive is on a wide curvy single lane road, but it’s well maintained and has lots of areas to pass.
 The road ends at Le Soliat, where there is a big car park next to the farm/restaurant with a car park.
 This is where you start the trail.

 There is a small play area at the restaurant, but I recommend hurrying along and using this as a reward for good hikers.
 To start the hike, simply walk straight out into this field and in a couple minutes, you’ll hit a stone wall.
 You can’t miss it.

 The path out to the cliffs it not well-defined but it’s hard to get lost.

 This stone wall surrounds the entire cliff area, good for keeping out cows and children.

 Ta-da!
 You see this amazing view as soon as you hop over the wall.
 The photo is nice, but it doesn’t capture how impressive this really is.

-The cliffs are super steep and people love to stand right on the edge, taking pics.
-This made me very nervous.
-I made my kids hold my hands the whole time.
-We started walking on the trail that goes right along the cliff edge.
-It’s not particularly dangerous; it’s quite wide with room to steer clear of the edge (as shown above right).
-But all the same, with children, I was not comfortable.
-Needless to say, this trail was not stroller friendly.
+Obviously the cliffs made me very nervous with kids.
+I made them hold my hands most of the time.
+We started walking on the trail that goes along the cliff edge.
+It’s quite wide with room to steer clear of the edge, so not extremely dangerous if you stay away from the edge.
+But all the same, with children, I was uncomfortable.

 However, since the stone wall surrounds the entire area, you can have children walk on one side of the wall and adults on the other and still practically walk together.
 The trail on the meadow side is possible with a stroller.
 There are openings in the wall every few minutes in case you need to cross over.
 My husband and I took turns, trading off who walked with the kids and who walked near the cliff.